teejays/n-factor-vault/backend/cmd/README.md

 ### backend/cmd

-This directory holds all the executable compilcation points of this project.
+This directory holds all the executable compilation points of this project.
 Each go package that needs to be built (i.e. has a main package) lives here.